matanzr/cognitiv-ex/README.md

 - Need to reset filter when hand is detected
 - Filters out "double" hand detection that sometimes arise from hand detector.
 Better to choose the hand with higher confidence
 - Stabilize hand position while gesture is on.
 Can use a more stable point of the hand instead of using just the index for example
+- Find a better visualization for the smoothing effect.
+Changes are very subtle so visualization is not trivial

 ### Hand Gesture
 - Improve gesture stability by using hysteresis for example.